 In 2014 our supply finished at 4.2 percent renewable.

 From October 2015 through October 2016, the Spinning Spur 3 wind plant west of Amarillo produced more energy than Georgetown consumed, making Georgetown 100 percent renewable for the first year of the wind plant.

-When the solar plant comes online in 2018, Georgetown will be 100 percent renewable in our energy consumption, even if a hot summer produces record demand.
+When the solar plant came online in 2018, Georgetown became 100 percent renewable in our energy consumption, even if a hot summer produces record demand.